mattTea/CV/README.md

 #### Digital Product Delivery

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 Collaboration - different perspectives, prioritisation - MVP and scope management, optimising for flow (lean), fast feedback (agile)

 #### Analysis